 All this is still very far from socialism.
 But making full use of a sovereign currency’s social potential may offer a non-utopian path to socialism.
 The path is non-utopian because the starting point is grounded in the existing system, and is therefore concrete and understandable.
 Sovereign currencies have re-emerged after a failed attempt to chain society to a mere commodity (gold), in response to otherwise irresolvable crises endemic to capitalism, and offers a different logic.
 If we follow this different logic – which enables true independence of some activities from capital’s logic, rather than a strained separation of those activities, with capital always encroaching, always exerting pressure to conform to its demands – attempts at social cooperation may have a firmer footing.
 If we get a taste for this, we may want more of it.
 Capital might whither away slowly, or abruptly.
 But even if the process were only gradual, the qualitative change would be significant.
 To the extent that capital survived for a time, it would be on our terms, not its own.

 But the main point is that sovereign currency opens up social possibilities.
-Although I have focused on the prospects for socialism – that being my political preference – sovereign currency, properly utilized, equally provides grounds for optimism for those with different political preferences.
+Although the present focus has been on the prospects for socialism, the potential inherent in sovereign currency equally provides grounds for optimism for those with different political preferences.
 That includes economic libertarians who want to keep public-sector activities to a minimum as well as liberals and conservatives who may want the public sector to play a more or less expansive role.
 The key point is that sovereign currency – properly utilized – enables public-sector and non-market activities to be run on whatever principles society collectively desires.
 If society wants government to act like capital, with crises the only means of resolving capitalism’s internal contradictions, that is an option.
 We know it is an option, because we have been following it for thirty-five years.
 But there are other options, not all progressive.
 In these other options, a larger or smaller part of the economy could be free to run on non-profit principles, ignoring the logic of capital, if that is our preference.
 Meanwhile, the social relation capital could be left to operate on its own logic to the degree we deemed that appropriate.